Mandatory requirements

 3

-Patient Care describes the current patient care practices and equipment used in the diagnostic imaging department.
-The learner will be introduced to techniques used to evaluate and manage patient vital signs, recognize and respond to patient emergencies, and obtain and interpret an electrocardiogram.
-An introduction to pharmacology and methods of drug administration within the nuclear medicine department will also be presented.
-In addition, the learner will perform transfers that ensure the safety of both the patient and the technologist.
+This course examines the practices and equipment used to address physical and mental well-being in the diagnostic imaging department.
+Topics include performing safe patient transfers, evaluating and managing vital signs, recognizing and responding to patient emergencies, and obtaining and interpreting an electrocardiogram.
+An introduction to pharmacology and methods of drug administration in the nuclear medicine department are also presented.

 Pre-requisites: